 By focusing on labor and using a dialectic approach situated along a global/local nexus it is possible to show how large- and small-scale forces converged in Trinidad and how 'agency' was manifested and how it was constrained by the 'marco-order.'
 This approach demonstrates how the integration plays out in a particular place and across space.
 It shows changes in world, regional and local economies, and offers a glimpse of economic patterns, structures, emerging structures and process.

 In conclusion, although this study is about a commodity and its relation to labor, another objective is to produce a locally sensitive research while addressing a larger picture by using a narrative approach well supported by statistical data.
 Perhaps, also, it will raise questions regarding the nature of British indentureship in the transatlantic world.
 This study positions Trinidad within this long-term process and proves that preconceived notions regarding East Indian indentureship are not supported by the evidence.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Dhanda, Karen S., "Indentured labor and the integration of Trinidad into the world economy" (2000).
-Geography - Dissertations.
-Paper 18.
+Geography and the Environment - Dissertations.
+18.